 Balancing the needs of today’s Jews and still remaining true to the spirit of our faith is something that every rabbi works towards in and out of our temples and organizations.

 How does the existence of homosexuality fit in with the way that we traditionally understand the Torah?
 According to the Torah, gay male couples are to be condemned due to the waste of seed and the impossibility of procreation.
-There is no mention in the Torah of condemnation of lesbian couples, in regards to procreation.
+There is no mention in the Torah of condemnation of female couples, also known as lesbian couples, in regards to procreation.
 With this stricture in mind, however, how are we to feel about couples who are past childbearing years, or, like so many these days, have chosen to forgo having children entirely?

 For heterosexual couples who find that they are infertile, should they not be condemned for waste of seed as well?
 We accept far easily the options available; fertility assistance and beyond when necessary; donor eggs, donor sperm, and women who are surrogates for couples unable to become pregnant.
-These are precisely the same methods that can be employed by homosexual couples that wish to become parents.
+These are precisely the same methods that can be employed by same sex couples, also known as homosexual couples, that wish to become parents.
 In light of this fact, is there any essential difference between heterosexual couples that are infertile and same sex couples?
 In today’s times, the reasons for most woman’s infertility are unknown; it was always believed that she might become pregnant, whereas with two men, it was impossibility.
 Now, as it becomes clear that while some heterosexual couples are infertile, but that there are options for everyone who wishes to become a parent, the stricture against homosexuality is rendered irrelevant.